Ananyaiitbhilai/Text2Triple-LLM-Agent/ReadME.md

 ## Overview

 The proposed framework leverages the strengths of LLMs in understanding complex linguistic structures, handling modalities and negations, and mitigating biases inherent in training data.
-The experimental results on the CONLL04 dataset indicate that while multi-tool approaches face challenges such as hallucination, the integration of LLMs shows promising results in enhancing extraction accuracy.
+The experimental results on the CONLL04 dataset indicate that while multi-tool approaches face challenges such as hallucination.

 ![Sysarchitecture](imgs/sysarchitecture.png)